by John Early

 The mala necklace.
 That extra-long beaded accessory that has the look and feel of exotic beach vibes, yogi-surfer style, and mindful spirituality.
 But wait, what does it actually signify and why does it have 108 beads?

 There has been a rise in people wearing mala necklaces in western culture.
 Just as practicing yoga has risen in popularity in the West these past few decades, so has the fashion statement of wearing a mala.
-The funny thing is, most people that wear them likely don’t know what it fully signifies let alone have used it for its traditional use: counting mantras in meditation.
+The funny thing is, most people who wear them likely don’t know what it fully signifies, let alone have used it for its traditional use: counting mantras in meditation.

 Where do Beaded Necklaces Come from?